algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

   - Small dots: 10 points each.
     - Power Pellets: 50 points each.
     - Eating a ghost (while under the effects of a power pellet): 200, 400, 800, 1600 points (depending on consecutive ghost eats).
-    - Fruit (if implemented): Varies based on the type of fruit.
+    - Cherry: 100 points each.
   - **Level Progression:**
-    - Each level starts with a new maze layout.
+    - Each level starts with the same maze layout.
 The difficulty increases as players progress through levels, with faster ghosts and more complex mazes.
   - **Extra Lives:**
     - Pac-Man starts with three lives.
 An extra life is awarded upon reaching 10,000 points.